Twenty Four Hours in Havana

 After a successful revolution, Fidel promised reshaping Cuba, bringing back equality, reducing racism, and improving public health care.
 His regime however, also stopped the economic and political freedom of the people.
 Fidel remained in power for over 5 decades until his death, and passed on his position to his brother Raul Castro, who just passed power to Miguel Diaz-Canel.
 Havana’s beautiful european infrastructure is now only half preserved and inhabited mostly by a very poor but friendly population.
 This combination of living is what makes Havana so interesting and beautiful.
-This was my second time there, and here are a few things you can do when you only get 24 hours in Havana.
+This was my second time there, and I have a few suggestions if you only get twenty four hours in Havana.

-El Malecón (the pier) is a roadway and seawall stretching on the coast of Havana.
-It is a popular spot for fisherman and a spot where locals and tourists go hang out during the afternoon.
-Definitely go catch the sunset there.
+I also decided to walk to the pier to catch the sunset.
+It is called El Malecón and it is a roadway and seawall stretching on the coast of Havana.
+It is a popular spot for fisherman and a spot where locals and tourists go hang out during the evening.

 Tips and Recommendations

 - There are two currencies in Cuba: The convertible peso (CUC) or the peso (CUP).
 1 CUC= 1 USD and 25 CUP= 1 USD.
 Tourists usually stick to CUC, but it is also beneficial to have some CUP if you feel like buying cheap fruits or things at the grocery stores since some locals will not have enough change for CUC.

 - Avoid booking through Airbnb or Booking.com.
 Book a Casa Particular instead.
 It is the local version of Airbnb ran by locals, and helps support the local economy rather than foreign businesses.
 I stayed at Casa Misiones 51 and the room was lovely.
 Many casas are renovated mansions with beautiful architecture.
 Just google “casa particulares cuba” and you can book from different websites offering casas in all of Cuba.